Does Journaling Mean You’re Crazy?

 Reviewing my failures and setbacks reminds me how far I’ve come from that latest journal entry and that there will be another day.
 Writing down a setback or failure is like setting a point in the sand and that your job as a human being with any ambition is to move beyond that point.
 Thomas Edison, one of the most famous and prolific of journal writers, kept notes of his progress on inventions and ideas, and he sought to improve upon and learn from his many mistakes.
-When his lab burned down, he was quoted as saying “Although I am over 67 years old, I’ll start all over again tomorrow.”
+When his lab burned down, he said, “Although I am over 67 years old, I’ll start all over again tomorrow.”

 Your Journal Will Tell You Things Your Friends and Family Won’t

 People who you meet and get to know at a particular time in life won’t care you don’t change through the years.
 And that’s what they’re supposed to do – love you for who you are and support you.
 If my journal didn’t tell me the important message that I needed to pursue my dream, who would have?
 Friends and family will support you in what you do, but they don’t want to be responsible if you fail, thus they usually withhold their advice or tell you that you’re doing fine just as you are.
 Ultimately, working hard and the writing will be on my shoulders.
 I’ve always been ambitious and had a desire to achieve my goals.
 Being a pessimist by nature but always nurturing the optimist in me, I continue to believe I will one day achieve these goals.

 So when I discovered I had been talking about writing a book for way too long, I felt so distraught by the fact I let all that time pass by.
 Granted I had a busy career and was raising two children, but I wish I could have recognized time passing a little too quickly.
 The first step was to recognize I was only complaining and not acting.